Code-Institute-Submissions/GurraT-LittleS/README.md

 ### Known Bugs

+- Text in right dropdown menu in Footer partially visible
+- Image size to large
+- Unused CSS and Html code
+- Texts and Images could be aligned better

 ### Open questions
 - How should i handle sending, receiving and store info connected to Login, Report an Issue and open inovoices etc
 - How do I use Light house and interpret results generated in the reports
+- How important is the responsiveness to splash screen
+- How important is it that the icon is aplle-touch-compatible
+-

 ## Deployment